natonnelier/blockchain_parser/README.md

 # BlockchainParser

-Bitcoin Blockchain parser.
+Bitcoin Blockchain parser written in elixir.
 Work in progress, still not suitable for usage.

 ## Installation